sircam191/SlickTextContactDownloader/README.md

 Unirest.config().setDefaultBasicAuth("Public SlickText API Key", "Private SlickText API Key");
 ```

-You will also need to delete the "tokens" folder and replace the src/main/resources/credenrials.json with your own.
+You will also need to delete the "tokens" folder and replace the src/main/resources/credenrials.json with your own from googles spreedsheet API.

 ## Usage